Sergiu034/ps2025_stoicasergiu/README.md

   - Create moderator accounts.
 - Users are notified when their post or comment is deleted.
 - Blocked users are informed of their ban and cannot access the application.

+## Final Project Documents
+This repository also contains the **documents for my final project**.
+The final project was created using the microservices developed during the university year, showcasing the integration and application of the concepts learned throughout the course.